Top 20+ AdWords Tips

 Rather than guess what works, test what works and find out for sure!

 This can increase your Click Through Rate and your Conversion Rate by showing seller rating stars beside your AdWords ads.
 If you saw the same product at the same price from 2 different retailers, and one of them had lots of 5 star reviews, who would you buy from?
-See Increase Sales With AdWords Seller Ratings for further information.
+Even if all your reviews are not 5 stars, don’t worry, it’s still a very good thing to have a lot of good reviews along with a few bad ones.
+See Bad Reviews Are Good For Business.

-These used to be in the ‘Reports’ tab, but this is being phased out in favour of providing similar information from the Campaigns, Opportunities and Dimensions tabs.
-A particular favourite of mine is the Dimensions tab – where you can quickly view statistics by date, day of week, hour of day, and geography to name but a few.
+The Dimensions tab is a good one – where you can quickly view statistics by date, day of week, hour of day, and geography to name but a few.

 This program can be a huge time saver if you are working on medium to large sized accounts.
+Version 11 is a huge improvement over previous versions.
 Download it and learn how to use it!
-(Though if you use Linux you’ll need to install WINE and use the Windows version) – http://www.google.com/intl/en/adwordseditor/
+(Though if you use Linux you’ll need to install WINE and use the Windows version). – http://www.google.com/intl/en/adwordseditor/

 They make it relatively easy these days, and Microsoft support in particular make Google support look embarrassingly bad.
-Also, Microsoft adCenter and Yahoo Search Marketing should be merging in January 2012 in the UK & Ireland (and already have done in the USA), meaning you’ll only have one non Google campaign to look after.
+Also, Microsoft adCenter and Yahoo Search Marketing have now merged in most of the world (including the UK and Ireland – which as everyone knows are the 2 most important countries in the world as of the 18th of April 2012:-) meaning you now only have one non Google campaign to look after.

 This one is very far from being a no brainer, but if done correctly, you may be able to claw back some of the money you have spent on AdWords without affecting your own sales too badly.
 See Google Think Retail AdSense PDF for further (admittedly very biased) information from Google.